-Old Saybrook, Essex, Deep River, Lyme and Old Lyme, Chester, Haddam, East Haddam, CT
+Old Saybrook, Essex, Deep River, Lyme, Old Lyme, Chester, Haddam, East Haddam, CT

 Connecticut River Estuary and Tidal Wetlands Complex